 My advice: buy your actual size, not a size down.
 The sweater will stretch.
 If you buy it too tight initially, it'll end up baggy.
 If you buy it true to size with a relaxed fit, it'll settle into the right shape.

 Curvy body types: Size up.
 Cashmere doesn't have the stretch recovery of cotton-blend knits.
-It holds its shape โ the good shape or the stretched-out shape.
+It holds its shape — the good shape or the stretched-out shape.
 If you're between sizes, go up.
-The looser fit actually reads as intentional with cashmere, so you won't look like you're wearing the wrong size.
+The looser fit actually reads as intentional with cashmere, so you won't like you're wearing the wrong size.

 Full bust (D cup and above): Be careful with tight-fitting cashmere.
 The fabric doesn't stretch back.
-If you have a larger chest, size up and accept the relaxed fit, or look for v-neck or drapey silhouettes that accommodate curves without stretching across the bust.
+If you have a larger chest, size up and accept the relaxed fit, or for v-neck or drapey silhouettes that accommodate curves without stretching across the bust.

 3 Outfit Formulas That Actually Work

-Cashmere crew neck in navy + wide-leg trousers in camel + pointed flats.
-It's a basic formula.
-But here's the thing โ the quality of the cashmere itself makes this outfit look expensive.
+The point of a good cashmere sweater is that it makes everything around it better.
+Here's how It's a basic formula.
+But here's the thing — the quality of the cashmere itself makes this outfit expensive.
 The navy is deep and rich in person, not flat like cheap navy blue.
 The trousers and flats are basics.
 The sweater is the statement.
 Add a structured tote bag and you're done.

 Friday Casual: